 - Speedruns in general invoke this trope.
-Many speedrunners will practice for incredibly long times on a certain game by trying to complete it as fast as possible.
-The live streams take it Up to Eleven where the speedrunner will quit when they make even one mistake, and in some cases scream in anger and possibly rage quit too.
+Many speedrunners will practice for incredibly long times on a certain game (or even just a certain section of a game) trying to complete it as fast as possible.
+The livestreams take it Up to Eleven where the speedrunner will restart the entire game when they make even one mistake, and in some cases scream in anger and possibly Rage Quit entirely.

 - In The Sims 4's "Get Famous" expansion, a Celebrity Sim who has eaten a lot of Excellent-quality meals will obtain the "Refined Palate" quirk, preventing them from enjoying any meal that's of Poor or even Normal quality.

 - This is the reason that knots of rosary cord are so difficult to find in the Catholicism-inspired theocratic setting of Blasphemous.
 One character from the lore was so skilled at making rosaries that the church officially decreed her rosaries to be the only ones worth using, and ordered all others destroyed.
 Since she's long dead, there aren't any new ones getting made.

 - The SCP Foundation gives us SCP-294, a coffee machine that can dispense any type of liquid in existence.
 When someone uses it to order "the perfect drink" and consumes the resulting liquid, they committed suicide soon after, leaving behind a note saying, "I'm sorry, but at this point, everything's just one big letdown."